dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Memory Profiling.md

 An example of visualizing the memory usage and footprint of a hypothetical program is shown in Figure @fig:MemUsageFootprint.
 The intention here is not to examine statistics of a particular program, but rather to set the framework for analyzing memory profiles.
 Later in this chapter, we will examine a few tools that let us collect such information.

+[TODO]: "The solid line track" there are two solid lines.
+The legends work, but I suggest you use different types of lines or symbols for data points, or two separate figures.

+![Example of the memory usage and footprint (hypothetical scenario).](../../img/memory-access-opts/MemoryUsageAndFootprint.png){#fig:MemUsageFootprint width=90%}

 Let's first look at the memory usage (upper two lines).
 As we would expect, the RSS is always less or equal to the VSZ.
 Looking at the chart, we can spot four phases in the program.
 Phase \circled{1} is the ramp-up of the program during which it allocates its memory.
 Phase \circled{2} is when the algorithm starts using this memory, notice that the memory usage stays constant.
 During phase \circled{3}, the program deallocates part of the memory and then allocates a slightly higher amount of memory.
 Phase \circled{4} is a lot more chaotic than phase \circled{2} with many objects allocated and deallocated.
 Notice, that the spikes in VSZ are not necessarily followed by corresponding spikes in RSS.
 That might happen when the memory was reserved by an object but never used.

-![Example of the memory usage and footprint (hypothetical scenario).](../../img/memory-access-opts/MemoryUsageAndFootprint.png){#fig:MemUsageFootprint width=90%}
+[TODO]: restructure text in the follwoing form:
+Phase 1: is the ramp-up of the program during which it allocates its memory.
+Phase 2: ...

 Now let's switch to *memory footprint*.
 It defines how much memory a process touches during a period, e.g., in MB per second.
 In our hypothetical scenario, visualized in Figure @fig:MemUsageFootprint, we plot memory usage per 100 milliseconds (10 times per second).
 The solid line tracks the number of bytes accessed during each 100 ms interval.
 Here, we don't count how many times a certain memory location was accessed.
 That is, if a memory location was loaded twice during a 100ms interval, we count the touched memory only once.
 For the same reason, we cannot aggregate time intervals.
 For example, we know that during the phase \circled{2}, the program was touching roughly 10MB every 100ms.
 However, we cannot aggregate ten consecutive 100ms intervals and say that the memory footprint was 100 MB per second because the same memory location could be loaded in adjacent 100ms time intervals.
 It would be true only if the program never repeated memory accesses within each of 1s intervals.